peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

         ERounding rounding,
         int exponentMinSmall,
         int exponentMaxSmall,
-        boolean clampNormalExponents) com.upokecenter.numbers.getEContext()`<br>
+        boolean clampNormalExponents) EContext`<br>
- Initializes a new instance of the com.upokecenter.numbers.getEContext() class.
+ Initializes a new instance of the EContext class.

 ## Methods